pedrocaixeta/pylovo_fork/docs/source/grid_generation/explanation/infdb_buildings_processor.rst

 Structures within 0.01 meters are considered "touching".
 Each building is assigned a neighbor count.
 Zero neighbors are allowed.
-This is used for assignin building types.
+This is used for assigning building types.

 Classify Building Type
 ~~~~~~~~~~~~~~~~~~~~~~